 For Even More ebooks on Simplicity and Minimalism

-There is another resource out there that I highly recommend.
-I have purchased this resource myself and a couple of the books above are included.
-The resource I am talking about is the “Conquer Your Clutter Super Bundle” from the Ultimate Bundles team.
+In addition, there is a fantastic resource out there that I highly recommend.
+I have purchased this resource myself and a couple of the books from above are included!
+The resource I am talking about is called the “Conquer Your Clutter Super Bundle” from the Ultimate Bundles team.

 The team has pulled together 18 ebooks, 5 e-courses, and 15 planners to help you tame the physical and mental clutter in your life.
-The items I recommend the most from the bundle include:
+The items I find especially relevant from the bundle include: